Skip to main content

 2) Service level objectives (SLOs)

-Service level objectives (SLOs) cater to values and goals created by SRE teams that must reach to meet SLAs.
+Service level objectives (SLOs) cater to values and goals created by SRE teams that must be met to meet SLAs.

 SLIs are metrics and attributes that show how well a system complies with SLOs.
 Typical SLIs include development frequency, mean time to restore (MTTR), system throughput, request latency, lead time, and availability error rate.